Citi AAdvantage Globe Card 90K Bonus Miles Limited Time Offer: Apply Now

 From the basic perks for travel on American (a free checked bag and preferred boarding), to the $99 companion fare, to the up to 15,000 annual bonus Loyalty Points, it’s not too hard to make the math on this card work, in my opinion.

-I plan on picking up this card soon, and I recommend others consider it as well.
+I’ve already picked up this card, and I recommend others consider doing so as well.

 Anyone plan to pick up the Citi AAdvantage Globe Card with 90K miles?